colpal/techradar2json/README.md

 $ techradar2json ./path/to/config.yaml > technology-radar.json
 ```

-See [./test/fixtures/basic]() for a working example of the configuration files
+See [the "basic" test fixture](test/fixtures/basic) for a working example of the
-and directory structure.
+configuration files and directory structure.